جمعية هواة اللاسلكي والالكترونيات ( كلية الهندسة – جامعة عين شمس – مصر)

 Bugs were fixed when they appeared.
 Functionality and ease of use has been continually improving.

 Packaging still to be finalized to find the best way to assemble all the components in a presentable, easy to install, and reliable box.
+The box was made using a 3D printer to lower the cost.

 Some pointe worth explaining: